 At one time, dentists may have been considered the champion in solving toothaches, painful cavities and a plethora of other oral maladies but the assistant’s are quickly moving into the role of the one furnishing the support, understanding, comfort, sympathy and even relief that both precedes and follows the doctor’s harsher duties.
-It seems that off-screen the dental assistant has become the unsung hero.
+It seems that off-screen these members of the team have become the unsung hero.

 Logic would easily convey to us that the art of dentistry, with all of its intricacies and complexities being finely managed autonomously, completed by only the dentist, is about as likely as the designer of an automobile single-handedly putting out the finished project, ready to drive off the showroom floor.

-The obvious importance of the dental assistant’s value to a dentist becomes undeniable in the mere fact that a great number of dental offices have several in their employ.
-Dental assistant jobs, then, should reasonably be as numerous as dentists themselves.
+The obvious importance of the dental assistant’s value to a dentist becomes undeniable in the mere fact that a great number of dentist offices have several in their employ.
+These jobs, then, should reasonably be as numerous as dentists themselves.

-Although it cannot be pinpointed when the first person was employed as a dental assistant, it also should not be considered odd that it would have likely been around the time the practice of dentistry itself began.
-It may be surprising, though, to see that there is evidence that supports that dental assisting jobs are not so new.
+Although it cannot be pinpointed when the first person was employed as a dentist assistant, it also should not be considered odd that it would have likely been around the time the practice of dentistry itself began.
+It may be surprising, though, to see that there is evidence that supports that dentist assisting jobs are not so new.

-The scene depicts one, maybe 2 dental assistants with the female doctor, Emiline Roberts (1837 – 1924).
-One dental assistant is shown on the other side of the chair from the doctor and another possible dental assistant is shown in the doorway, obviously interacting.
+The scene depicts one, maybe two of them with the female doctor, Emiline Roberts (1837 – 1924).
+One dental assistant is shown on the other side of the chair from the doctor and another possible assistant is shown in the doorway, obviously interacting.

 More evidence of how long dental assisting jobs have been around are found further in the same article, as it states, “The era of the dental assistant is credited to Dr. C. Edmund Kells, a New Orleans dentist, who in 1885 hired a young woman to replace a male assistant.”

-This was newsworthy because a female in the role of a dental assisting job was unheard of and the acceptance of such did not grow quickly.
+This was newsworthy because a female in this role was unheard of and the acceptance of such did not grow quickly.
 As it was, and like many jobs of that time, (especially those demanding critical expertise) generally considered a man’s job.

 The Formation of Organization